hsf-training/hsf-training-reana-webpage/_episodes/07-higgstotautau-parallel.md

 Writing together the Yadage workflow start.

-Excercise: write the rest of the workflow.
+Exercise: write the rest of the workflow.
 (Foresee a lot of time.)

 {% include links.md %}